‘The New Edition Story:’ Remember That Time When Bobby Brown Dropped A Crack Vial On Stage? [Video]

-Fans of R&B stars New Edition are still gushing over the pitch perfect retelling of their rise to fame in BET’s The New Edition Story.
+Fans of R&B stars New Edition are still gushing over the pitch-perfect retelling of their rise to fame in BET’s The New Edition Story.

-The three-part mini-series, which wrapped Thursday night, has been noted by several publications, including The Los Angeles Times, as being one of the best musical biopics in some time not just for remaining true to the experiences of the “Can You Stand The Rain?” singers — Ricky Bell, Michael Bivins, Ronnie DeVoe, Ralph Tresvant, Johnny Gill and Bobby Brown — but for allowing the still-active performers to have a hand in how that story was retold, by way of giving associate producer credits to all six members, past and present, of New Edition.
+The three-part mini-series, which wrapped Thursday night, has been noted by several publications, including the Los Angeles Times, as being one of the best musical biopics in some time not just for remaining true to the experiences of the “Can You Stand The Rain?” singers — Ricky Bell, Michael Bivins, Ronnie DeVoe, Ralph Tresvant, Johnny Gill, and Bobby Brown — but for also allowing the still-active performers to have a hand in how that story was retold, by way of giving associate producer credits to all six members, past and present, of New Edition.

 Almost from the beginning of the movie’s inception, it was obvious to most that the retreading of one of those singer’s lives; specifically, Brown’s, would be the one that viewers of The New Edition Story would gravitate the most toward due to his many troubles that have been noted in the media over the past three decades.

-For a time, mentions of court appearances related to drug addiction and driving violations popped up in the headlines at a fever pitch; but none more so than during the 90’s, when the then solo-performer of hits such as “My Prerogative” and “Every Little Step,” often found himself making constantly missteps on the wrong side of the law, occasionally with ex-wife Whitney Houston by his side, which in turn, damaged his promising entertainment career to an near-point of no return (Houston’s survived, but barely).
+For a time, mentions of court appearances related to drug addiction and driving violations popped up in the headlines at a fever pitch, but none more so than during the ’90s, when the then solo-performer of hits such as “My Prerogative” and “Every Little Step” often found himself making constant missteps on the wrong side of the law, occasionally with ex-wife Whitney Houston by his side, which in turn damaged his promising entertainment career to a near-point of no return (Houston’s survived, but barely).

 Incidentally, a 2015 Lifetime biopic on the troubled life of the “I Will Always Love You” star, Whitney, included several scenes that heavily implied that Houston was the person who turned Bobby onto drugs, while Brown often tried his best to steer his superstar wife back to the straight-and-narrow to no avail.